INSIGHT

 What is the CEDS?

-The CEDS is a new component of the annual financial report.
+The CEDS is a separate statement and a component of the annual financial report.
 The Amendment changes the required contents of an annual financial report defined in section 295 of the Act to constitute:

 a.
 The financial statements for the year; and